paulcollett/vue-ico/README.md

 ```JS
 exclude: /node_modules\/(?!(vue-ico)\/).*/
 ```
-Setup & "tree shaking" `webpack.config.js` example:
-https://github.com/paulcollett/vue-ico/blob/master/webpack-example.md
+Example of `webpack.config.js` with "tree shaking" setup: https://github.com/paulcollett/vue-ico/blob/master/webpack-example.md

 Now when building webpack with the production flag (`webpack -p`) only the used `vue-ico` icons will be bundled.
-This also has the added benefits of of allowing you to use ES6 modules (and tree-shaking) across your project
+This also has the added benefits of allowing you to use ES6 modules (and tree-shaking) across your project

-#### Bundling Usage
+### Bundling Usage

+Import the icon name, prefixed with `ico`, in camelCase (library: https://material.io/icons/)

 ```JS
 import VueIco, {icoClose, icoKeyboardArrowDown} from 'vue-ico'